Chart Color Schemes

 Revesby Heights has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 No changes can significantly impact an area's performance like alterations to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified zero projects that could potentially affect this area.
-Notable projects include Revesby Workers Club Redevelopment, UMA Centre Padstow Transformation Project, Heathcote Road Upgrade from Infantry Parade to The Avenue, and Mixed use development including affordable housing in Padstow.
-Below is a list of these projects, highlighting those most likely to be relevant.
+AreaSearch has identified zero projects expected to influence this area.
+Key projects include Revesby Workers Club Redevelopment, UMA Centre Padstow Transformation Project, Heathcote Road Upgrade from Infantry Parade to The Avenue, and Mixed use development including affordable housing in Padstow.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.